Frequently Asked Questions

 What is ScoutTrack.com?

-ScoutTrack.com is an internet-based service that makes it easy to manage your Cub Scout pack or Boy Scout troop.
+ScoutTrack.com is an internet-based service that makes it easy to manage your Cub Scout pack, Boy Scout troop, Girl Scout troop or American Heritage Girls troop.
 It was designed specifically to use the power of the Internet to replace the tracking charts and trail records in the back of the scout books as well as the spreadsheets and paper records typically kept by den leaders.

 • You don't have to periodically give your leader your scout book!
 ScoutTrack.com enables you to go online and mark the activities that your scout has completed (or is planning to complete) and your leader immediately sees everything that scouts have completed at home.